 In October I began to receive photos of all the delightful things that were being cooked in said oven – which included a lot more than pizza.
 For example, the porchetta pictured below was baked in the oven for about 10-15 minutes to crisp the skin on the outside before moving it into the oven inside to back to perfection.
 It was made from a Red Wattle pig raised by my dad’s friend Shane who is a part-time pig farmer down the road.
 We made a similar dish in January for Super Bowl and it was awesome!
 I’ll post the porchetta recipe here at some point in the near future.

 Making this pizza dough recipe is quite simple.
 It requires basic ingredients, time and patience and an extremely hot oven.
 Using the right pizza dough recipe and ingredients makes all the difference when creating your homemade version.
 Once you master this, you will never buy that gloppy pre-made pizza dough at the grocery store again!

-- 557 g. of ’00’ Caputo Pizza flour the most important ingredient can be found at Whole Foods and many other upscale groceries.
-If you are in Seattle you can also try DeLaurenti’s
+- 557 g. of ’00’ Caputo Pizza flour the most important ingredient can be found online at The Hungry Dog’s store.

 - 1 package (2 1/4 tsp) of Instant Yeast – Be sure it’s NOT active dry yeast – the instant doesn’t have to proof or be activated

 - Put ice water into the bowl of your KitchenAid or standing mixer.